cabraham/Books/DeepWork/README.md

     - not for a deep work novice
     - switching into Deep Work mode doesn't come naturally and depletes your willpower reserves rapidly

 #### Ritualize
  - build rituals of the same level of strictness and idiosyncrasy
  > *Great creative minds think like artists but work like accountants."* - David Brooks from NYT

  Any effective ritual must address the following:
- - **where you'll work and for how long** (specify a location and give a specific time frame)
+ - **Location**
+    - Distraction free location conducive to long periods of focus
+    - Pick a consistent place
+ - **Duration**
+    - Decide how long your deep work session will be
+ - **Structure**
     - **How you'll work once you start to work** - rules and processes to keep your efforts structured
-   - examples are to eliminate internet usage or maintain a metric of words produced per twenty-minute interval
+    - Will the phone be on or off?
+    - How do you measure the success of a session?
+ - **Requirements**
     - **How you'll support your work** - ensure your brain gets the support it needs to keep operating at a high level of depth
     - examples are getting a good cup of coffee or organizing raw materials of your work to minimize energy-dissipating friction
-   - don't try to figure out what you need in the moment.
-Systematize this
+    - play music? access to software?

 #### Make Grand Gestures
-> By leveraging a a radical change to your normal environment, coupled perhaps iwth a significant investment of effort or money, all dedicated toward supporting a deep work task, you increase the perceived importance of the task
+> By leveraging a a radical change to your normal environment, coupled perhaps with a significant investment of effort or money, all dedicated toward supporting a deep work task, you increase the perceived importance of the task
 - An example of this are J.K.
 Rowling writing the Deathly Hallows.
 She checked herself into a luxurious hotel that cost $1,000 per day.
 - Another example is Bill Gates taking Think Weeks and retreat to a cabin (giving up his work and family obligations for that period)
 > Sometimes to go depe, you must first go big